ODOT Title II Non-Discrimination Policy

 ADA Transition Plans are required to cover all facilities under an agency’s control.
 An ADA Transition Plan is intended to achieve the following:

 • identify physical obstacles that limit the accessibility of facilities to individuals with disabilities,

 • describe the methods to be used to make the facilities accessible,

 • provide a schedule for making the access modifications, and

 • identify the public officials responsible for implementation of the Transition Plan.

-Development and update of ODOT’s ADA Transition Plan is currently underway, more information and opportunity for review and comment will be available by summer 2015.
+Development and update of ODOT’s ADA Transition Plan is currently underway, more information will be posted when available.